Deep Distance Sensitivity Oracles: Results

-\begin{enumerate} \item How much longer than shortest paths are replacement paths based on pivots that are found using deep learning? \item Is the resulting performance an achievement of our approach or merely an artifact of the structure of the input graph? \end{enumerate}
+\begin{enumerate} \item How much longer than the optimal paths are our replacement paths? \item How does our deep learning model compare with previous state-of-the-art shortest paths works? \item Is the resulting performance an achievement of our approach or merely an artifact of the structure of the input graph? \end{enumerate}

 The motivation behind the first question is obvious.
 Computed replacement paths are only suitable if they are not much longer than the actual shortest paths in the graph.
-Consequently, it is important that the pivots determined using our approach represent replacement paths with a small stretch.
+Table~\ref{table:results} lists the MRE values obtained on all considered networks.
+Except for \textbf{bio-grid-yeast}, \textbf{ia-wiki-Talk}, \textbf{tech-RL-caida}, and \textbf{dbpedia-occupation} all MRE values are below $1\%$, with a mean value of $1.82\%$ and a median value of $0.32\%$.
+This means that the computed replacement paths were almost as short as the optimal replacement paths.
+Interestingly, the networks with the highest MRE values were not those with the highest density or average degree.
+For instance, our model obtained an MRE less than $1\%$ \textbf{soc-gplus} and \textbf{ia-email-EU} but struggled with the comparably smaller \textbf{bio-grid-yeast} network at $6.25\%$.
+These insights suggest that other factors related to the networks' structures affected our models' performance

+Given the lack of DSOs using deep learning, the second question hopes to understand how our model performs compared to methods finding the shortest paths without node failures.
+Across all networks, we were able to match or outperform the state-of-the-art shortest paths works, often by several degrees of magnitude (Table~\ref{table:results}).
+We did so with less training cases (numerically and proportionally) and no special selection process.
+In doing so, we demonstrated that deep learning can be used to effectively find the shortest replacement paths as well.

+We'd like to note that we used the authors' implementation of ndist2vec and confirmed its performance on the road network datasets presented in the original paper \cite{chen2022ndist2vec}.
+Nonetheless, the model performed significantly worse on our real-world networks and did not finish after a week of computation for the two largest networks.
+We have two potential explanations.
+First, the authors suggest that their landmark-labelling approach will not scale well to sparse, large networks, many of which were used in our experiments.
+Second, the model often became stuck on local optima during training, producing a MRE value of $100\%$ corresponding to a constant ouput of $0$, demonstrating a reliance on initial values.
+For a fair comparison, we depict the best MRE values after two runs in Table~\ref{table:results}.